Text and Pictures by Mark Trotta

-In 1951, Harley-Davidson Servi-Cars were upgraded to hydraulic rear drum brakes.
-The rear brakes remained the same until 1973, when rear disc brakes were fitted.
-This article covers rear Servi-car brakes found on 1951 through 1972 models.
+In 1951, Harley Servi-Cars were upgraded to hydraulic rear brakes.
+The same system was utilized until 1973, when rear disc brakes were fitted.

 Removing Rear Drums

-To take off the rear drum, first remove the castellated axle nut and cotter pin.
+Before the rear drum comes off, the castellated axle nut and cotter pin need to be removed.
 Do not try to bang off the drum with a hammer if it doesn't come off easily - it's a tapered fit on the rear axle.
 You will need to use an appropriate puller to remove the drum - a slide hammer with puller attachment works well.

 Once the brake drum is removed, you will find an axle shaft spacer behind the drum.
-There is also a 1/4" square key that fits into a slot on the axle shaft.
-Applying a thin coating of anti-seize on the end tapers would be a good idea when re-assembling.
+There is a square keyway that fits into a slot on the axle shaft.
+Apply a thin coating of anti-seize on the end tapers when re-assembling.

 Servi-Car Master Cylinder

-Note that earlier 1941-1947 Jeep master cylinders are nearly identical, but have a bolt center length of 3-1/8" and the front mounting hole is threaded.
-They would work on the Servi-car, but would not fit the frame bracket correctly.
+Note: Earlier 1941-1947 Jeep master cylinders are nearly identical, but have a bolt center length of 3-1/8" and the front mounting hole is threaded.
+Although it would work on a Servi-car, it would not fit the frame bracket correctly.